How Much Is a Conservatory?

 Conservatory Roof Replacement & Repair Costs

-After a while, your conservatory roof may need to be repaired for a number of reasons, including:
+After a while, your conservatory roof may need to be repaired.

 Cost of Cleaning a Conservatory

-You can clean it yourself using water and detergent, although it is a time-consuming job, so you may want to consider hiring a professional which will cost around £300 to £650 to clean the inside and outside of your conservatory.
+This can be a time-consuming job.
+If you're considering hiring a professional, it will usually cost around £300 to £650 to clean the inside and outside of your conservatory.

-You will also need to pay to have your waste removed which normally costs around £70 to £300 for professional removal.
+You will also need to pay to have your waste removed.
+For professional removal, this should cost around £70 to £300.

 Q: What is the difference between a conservatory and an orangery?